 "Your unwillingness to talk means that I'm right!"

 "If that's what helps you sleep at night then please, keep telling yourself that."
-The doorbell rings and he stands straight, pilfering a napkin from beneath the sink to wipe his hands.
+The moment he hears the doorbell ring, Baralai rips a paper towel off the roll to wipe his hands.
 "That must be Yuna.
 I'm sorry to cut our conversation short, but I have to go."

 "Yuna?
 Ooh, Yuna.
 Tidus's ex-girlfriend.
 Be careful whose territory you tread, B'man."

 "Pardon me?"
-Tossing the napkin away, Baralai ambles into the living room with a stern beat to his step.
-He halts by the front door, holding the phone in his hand now.
+Baralai ambles into the living room with a stern beat to his step, halting beside the front door.
 "Do you always have to associate people by their past relationships?
 Yes, Yuna.
 My classmate, my friend.
 Interpret it however way you like.
 She's here to study with me."

 "Geez, you don't have to get so defensive."